 Work surface of a laser cutter for wood

-The working surface of the laser cutter determines the size of the wood plate that you can machine at once.
-In doing so, we normally use the maxim that it is advisable to stay at around 10% from the edges.
+The working surface of the laser cutter determines the size of the wood plate that you can process with the machine at one time.
+We normally use the rule that it is advisable to stay out of the edges until about 10%.
 MetaQuip has laser cutters for wood with different work surfaces: 40 x 40cm, 50 x 30, 60 x 40, 100 x 60 to 150 x 90cm.
 These are all machines that work with a valve, so that laser safety is guaranteed at all times.
 If you need a larger work surface (up to 150 x 300 cm) you can use an open bed CO2 laser, so-called portal lasers.

 - Place the wood to be cut on a wooden base plate or blocks so that no light is reflected when the laser hits the knife bed or honeycomb bed at the bottom.

-- Use good quality wood (especially with plywood) so that there is no local burning due to unevenness in the material (as regularly happens with the cheaper hardware market variants).
+- Use good quality wood (especially with plywood) so that no local combustion occurs due to irregularities in the material (as often happens with the cheaper construction market variants).

-- Minimize soot around the cutting line by covering the surface with masking tape so that combustion gases do not settle on the wood.
-After removing any soot on the side, remove the painter's tape and you have a smooth, naturally colored surface (this also works perfectly when engraving wood)
+- Minimize soot build-up around the cut line by covering the surface with masking tape to prevent combustion gases from settling on the wood.
+After removing any soot on the side, remove the masking tape and you will have a smooth, naturally colored surface (this also works perfectly when engraving wood)